jdblair/MegaPrayer-oscled/README.md

 * automake
 * [liblo](https://github.com/radarsat1/liblo/)
 * gtk+ and goocanvas
+* tkinter
+* python 3

-This should install everything necessary on Ubuntu, with the exception of liblo:
+This should install everything necessary on Ubuntu, with the exception of liblo, python 3, and tkinter:

 `apt-get install build-essential autoconf libgoocanvas-dev g++-arm-linux-gnueabihf`